strawberry-graphql/strawberry-django/docs/guide/subscriptions.md

 ```

 Note, django-channels allows for a lot more complexity.
-Here we just cover the basic framework to get
-subscriptions to run on Django with minimal effort.
+Here we merely cover the basic framework to get subscriptions to run on Django with minimal effort.
+Should you be interested in discovering the far more advanced capabilities of Dango channels, head over to [channels docs](https://channels.readthedocs.io)

 ## Setup local testing